 The full form of SBU is Strategic Business Unit.
-SBU can be defined as an independent department or a sub-unit of a large organization that is fully functional and focuses upon a target market and has its mission, vision, direction, objectives and support functions such as training and human resource departments and this unit has to directly report to the headquarters of the concerned organization.
+SBU can be defined as an independent department or a sub-unit of a large organization that is fully functional and focuses upon a target market and has its mission, vision, direction, objectives, and support functions such as training and human resource departments and this unit have to report to the headquarters of the concerned organization directly.

 The different characteristics are as follows:

 - Strategic Business Unit utilizes a product-market strategy.

 - SBU is a part of the organizational structure.